British Council, Karachi

-British Council, Karachi is located in Karachi, Sindh, Pakistan.
+The British Council, Karachi is located in Karachi, Sindh, Pakistan.

-The British Council is a British organisation specialising in international educational and cultural opportunities.
-It is registered as a charity both in England and Wales and Scotland.
-Founded in 1934 as the British Committee for Relations with Other Countries, and granted a royal charter by King George VI in 1940, the British Council was inspired by Sir Reginald (Rex) Leeper's recognition of the importance of "cultural propaganda" in promoting British interests.
-Its "sponsoring department" within the United Kingdom Government is the Foreign and Commonwealth Office, although it has day-to-day operational independence.
+The British Council is a United Kingdom–based organisation specialising in international educational and cultural relations.
+It aims to build connections, understanding, and trust between people in the United Kingdom and other countries through arts and culture, education, and the English language.
+The organisation is registered as a charity in both England and Wales and Scotland.

+Founded in 1934 as the British Committee for Relations with Other Countries, the British Council was granted a royal charter by King George VI in 1940.
+Its establishment was influenced by Sir Reginald (Rex) Leeper's emphasis on the role of "cultural propaganda" advancing British interests.
+While its "sponsoring department" within the United Kingdom Government is the Foreign and Commonwealth Office, the British Council operates with day-to-day independence.

-In Pakistan, British Council have been working since 1948 in the areas of arts, education and English in all four provinces as well as in Azad Kashmir, Gilgit-Baltistan and FATA through offices in Karachi, Lahore and Islamabad.
+In Pakistan, the British Council has been active since 1948, working in the fields of arts, education, and the English language across all four provinces, as well as in Azad Kashmir, Gilgit-Baltistan and the former Federally Administered Tribal Areas (FATA) through offices in Karachi, Lahore and Islamabad.